Written by Greg Ellifritz

 Here’s my “plane kit”…

 Having traveled to more than 40 countries in the last 10 years, this stuff is important to me.
-I hope I gave you a few ideas to help keep you safer.
-If I missed something, feel free to comment below.
-And please share the article with anyone who might benefit!
+I hope I gave you a few ideas to help keep yourself safer.

 If you would like to read other articles like this, please sign up for my email updates.